-An interview with Marie Martelly
+An Interview with Marie Martelly

 For military spouses who are constantly on the move, finding your place in an artist community can be easier said than done.
 Painter / collage artist / milspouse Marie Martelly is now back in the U.S. Let's all give her a warm welcome to the MilspoFAN community.